-Causes of uncertainty can be quite varied, from the ability to accurately predict likely rainfall, to the vagaries of catchment rainfall runoff and errors in underlying modeling datasets.
+Causes of uncertainty can be quite varied, from the ability to accurately predict likely rainfall, to the vagaries of catchment rainfall runoff and errors in underlying modelling datasets.

 A conceptually simple way to address the issue of uncertainty is to look at the implications of the potential uncertainty; by quantifying the upper and lower limits of uncertainty, it’s possible to determine if it has a material impact on what the response to the likely flooding should be.

 For example, Figure 4 shows three surfaces from a flood forecasting system employing rapid interpolation techniques.
-The blue surface represents the flood extent associated with expected rainfall of 150mm over the next four hours.
-The yellow surface represents the extent of 20% less rainfall (i.e., 120mm over four hours), and the red surface the extent for 20% more rainfall (i.e., 180mm over four hours).
+The blue surface represents the flood extent associated with expected rainfall of 150mm over the next 4 hours.
+The yellow surface represents the extent of 20% less rainfall (i.e. 120mm over 4 hours), and the red surface the extent for 20% more rainfall (i.e. 180mm over 4 hours).

 Figure 4 clearly shows from an emergency management perspective that there is little difference between the upper and lower uncertainty bounds (the red and yellow surfaces).
 Although there may be significant uncertainty in the forecast, there is actually relative certainty in the outcome of the forecasted flood in terms of the community that will be affected and what response actions will be required.